Azure Blob Storage

 Was this helpful?

-By integrating with Azure Storage, your organization leverages the advantages of Azure to enhance operational efficiency, reduce costs, and ensure the security and availability of data, all while being able to scale and innovate rapidly.
+By integrating with Azure Storage, your organization leverages the advantages of Azure to enhance operational efficiency, reduce costs, and ensure the security and availability of data, all while scaling and innovating rapidly.

 Select Azure Blob Storage from the list of Data sink types and click Configuration to start.